Dan Howdle August 30th, 2024

 Before you go any further, you’ll need to check whether your required services from BT or Virgin Media are available in your area by choosing one of the options below.

-Virgin only offers superfast broadband with average speeds ranging from 50Mbps to 1000Mbps, so if you are currently on BT standard broadband you will notice a huge difference if you switch to Virgin.
-However, if you are on BT's entry-level fibre package you will already be getting around 36Mbps, so if you are looking for a much faster package, Virgin Media is a good choice.
+Virgin only offers superfast broadband with average speeds ranging from 54Mbps to 1Gbps.
+If you are currently on BT standard broadband, you will notice a huge difference if you switch to Virgin.
+However, if you are on BT's entry-level fibre package, you will already be getting around 36Mbps.
+For much faster speeds, Virgin Media is a good choice.

 When it comes to TV, Virgin offers more in the way of channels than BT, but both providers offer you the option to bolt on Sky Sports and Sky Cinema.
-If you are leaving BT but want to keep BT Sport, it comes as part of Virgin Media's Bigger Bundle + Sports bundle.
+If you are leaving BT but want to keep BT Sport (now TNT Sports), it comes as part of Virgin Media's Bigger Bundle + Sports bundle.

 Switching between Virgin Media and BT is a bit more involved than switching between providers on the same network, but it just means you will need to contact both BT and Virgin yourself – whichever way you are switching.

 If you’re still within the minimum period of your contract with either BT or Virgin Media, you will have to pay early termination fees.
 This won’t apply if your original contract period has expired, and you should be able to cancel without any trouble.
-BT no longer charges a 'broadband cease charge'.
+BT now typically has a minimum term of 24 months for its broadband packages, while Virgin Media usually offers 18-month contracts.

 However, if you are leaving Virgin Media and desperate to get out of your contract early, BT will credit your new account with up to £300 if Virgin charges you termination fees.
 The funds will go into your account and offset future bills – you won't receive a lump sum of cash.